 Teachers can assign Wixie templates that help students manage strategies for arguing, justifying, and designing for a purpose.
 As students work to identify main ideas, key details and supporting evidence, teachers can provide feedback on progress and provide guidance using the feedback tool to guide student work.
 They could also assign grids to support design of spaces like a dream bedroom, a new zoo enclosure, or a water-saving garden.

 It is at the higher DOK levels where Wixie’s open-ended nature promotes student creativity, thinking, and learning.
 Students use Wixie to develop and share solutions in a variety of formats including card games, eBooks, infographics, comics, and public service announcements.

-Level 3 activities are about thinking for a purpose.
+Level 3 tasks are about thinking for a purpose.
 Students are encouraged to work harder when they understand the underlying reason for their efforts.
 Projects that are created for and/or evaluated by someone outside the classroom provide the answer to that ubiquitous question: "Why do we have to do this?"

 Because Wixie work exists online, students can easily share it with a wide audience.
 Students working with outside stakeholders like non-profits or business leaders they can share URLs for their work (and the requisite passcode) to make it easier for their audience to evaluate, edit, and use their creations.

 Level 4 - Extended Thinking